Connecticut Court Records

 There are four primary options for finding out if you have a warrant in Connecticut:

-- Online via the Connecticut Judicial Branch Portal: Inquirers can find out if they have active arrest warrants for violating probation or for a failure to appear through this portal.
+- Online via the Connecticut Judicial Branch Portal: Inquirers may find out if they have active arrest warrants for violating probation or for a failure to appear through this portal.
 To search with this portal, the user will have to provide their name, town, court location, or any combination of the three.

 - Online and in-person at the local police office where the warrant was executed: Warrant-related queries may also be directed to the executing law enforcement officer or agency.

-- Connecticut State Police: Inquirers may mail a completed Criminal History Record Request Form to the Connecticut State Police Bureau of Identification alongside the required fees.
+- Connecticut State Police: Inquirers may mail a completed Criminal History Record Request Form to the Connecticut State Police Bureau of Identification and the required fees.
 A criminal records search by name costs $36, and a criminal conviction history record search by name or date of birth costs $75.
 A criminal conviction history search by fingerprint also costs $75.
 Completed applications should be addressed to:

 Department of Emergency Services and Public Protection